-- Genes encoding enzymes, metabolising target metabolites in TNF vs NO TNF 72h hits - Genes encoding enzymes, metabolising target metabolites in TNF vs NO TNF 72h -log10(P-value)
+- Genes encoding enzymes, metabolising target metabolites in TNF vs NO\TNF 72h hits - Genes encoding enzymes, metabolising target metabolites in TNF vs NO\TNF 72h -log10(P-value)

 3.3.
-Analysis of enriched transcription factor binding sites and composite modules database.
+Analysis of enriched transcription factor binding sites and composite modules

+In the next step a search for transcription factors binding sites (TFBS) was performed in the regulatory regions of the target genes by using the TF binding motif library of the TRANSFAC® database.
 We searched for so called composite modules that act as potential condition-specific enhancers of the target genes in their upstream regulatory regions (-1000 bp upstream of transcription start site (TSS)) and identify transcription factors regulating activity of the genes through such enhancers.